rust-unofficial/patterns/intro.md

 # Introduction

+When developing programs, we have to solve many problems.
+A program can be viewed as a solution to a problem.
+It can also be viewed as a collection of solutions to many different problems.
+All of these solutions work together to solve a bigger problem.

 ## Design patterns

 [Design patterns](https://en.wikipedia.org/wiki/Software_design_pattern) are "general reusable solutions to a commonly occurring problem within a given context in software design".
 Design patterns are a great way to describe some of the culture and 'tribal knowledge' of programming in a language.
 Design patterns are very language-specific - what is a pattern in one language may be unnecessary in another due to a language feature, or impossible to express due to a missing feature.